-Goal# Description Goal 1 Maintain academic achievement in all areas
+Goal # Description 1 Maintain academic achievement in all areas Maintain academic achievement in all areas A An explanation of why the LEA has developed this goal.

 The LEA developed this goal to further the school's mission of continuously maintaining high academic standards for all grade levels, in alignment with its International Baccalaureate curriculum.